ForLoopNelson/killer-escape-game/README.md

 # Killer Escape Memory card game

-## Find two doors to escape.
+## Find the door and key to escape.
 Match two tiles with a horror Villain (Jason, Freddy, Pinhead, or Michael Myers) and be captured!

 ### Tasks:
 -- Fix mobile design

 -- Change card color on hover

--- Set logic to show tiles first and then flip
+-- Set logic to keep villain tiles shown to make it harder.
+And maybe have it reshuffle tiles if villains not match.

--- Change to match doors and any villain and show count for each